 lying low to keep afloat

-a conversational odyssey featuring a collaboration with julian woodcock
+a conversational river odyssey featuring a collaboration with julian woodcock

 23/01/2021 - 05/06/2021

 During 2020 Tom Hackett walked and paddled a wooden canoe around riverside parts of Stoke, Burton, Nottingham, Newark and Scunthorpe.
-Five key towns situated on the Trent from source to mouth.
+Five key towns situated on the River Trent in England from its source to mouth.
 Initially planned to take place in spring, the walks were delayed and took place over the summer due to Covid 19.

 The harvested dialogue evolves into an art installation, with printed conversation fragments wrapped around snaking swimming float forms.
 Audio speakers play a fusion of voice fragments recorded and mixed by Julian Woodcock with a specially composed piano piece, written and performed by Freddie Hackett.
 Together they form a sound collage suggestive of a dislocated group conversation.
 The spoken content ranges from the playful to the poignant and reflective.
 The age, gender and ethnicity of the voices have been deliberately disassociated from the identity of the original authors.
-Overall ‘Lying low to keep afloat’ serves to celebrate aspects of the experiences and lives of those encountered along the Trent from source to mouth, during an extraordinary year.
+Overall ‘Lying low to keep afloat’ serves to celebrate aspects of the experiences and lives of those who Hackett encountered along the Trent during a most extraordinary year.

-Lying low to keep afloat has been developed working with 20-21 Visual Art Centre and Brewhouse Arts Centre.
-It is supported by public funding by Grants for the Arts, Arts Council England and 20-21 Visual Arts Centre.
+Lying low to keep afloat was developed working with 20-21 Visual Art Centre and Brewhouse Arts Centre.
+It was supported by public funding by Grants for the Arts, Arts Council England and 20-21 Visual Arts Centre.